 Expressive language disorder is a disorder where a person has difficulty using their words effectively and efficiently to convey a specific and organised message.
 It is one component of what can be a Developmental Language Disorder, or a Language Disorder associated with other diagnoses such as Autism Spectrum Disorder and Developmental Delay.
 It may also extend into a written language disorder.

-In line with the ethos of speech therapy, we know that early intervention using evidence-based practices can help to set in motion the teaching of skills that ultimately aim to increase the level of success needed by children, their families and other professionals like teachers.
-Children with an expressive language disorder can present in many different ways.
+In line with the ethos of speech therapy, we know that early intervention using evidence-based practices can help to set in motion the teaching of skills that ultimately aim to increase the level of success needed by individuals, their families and other professionals like teachers.
+People with an expressive language disorder can present in many different ways.
 They are often described as having very limited vocabularies, and will use familiar phrases repeatedly or even avoid item-specific terms.
 For example, instead of saying “train” or “biscuit”, they will instead use general words like “that thing” or “stuff”.